 Michigan has had an interesting history with cannabis.
 In the early 1970s, Ann Arbor enacted some of the most lenient laws in the country regarding cannabis use and possession.
-It wasn’t until 2008, however, that the state of Michigan officially adopted a functional MMJ program (called the Michigan Compassionate Care Initiative).
+However, it wasn’t until 2008 that the state of Michigan officially adopted a functional MMJ program (called the Michigan Compassionate Care Initiative).
 This program legally allowed for the use of medical marijuana for the very first time.

-In this article, we show you exactly how to do just that.
-If you want to apply for a medical marijuana card in Michigan, continue reading our step-by-step guide below.
+If the above sounds good, and you want to apply for a Michigan medical marijuana card, continue reading our step-by-step guide below.

-How to Get a Medical Marijuana Card in Michigan?
-It’s Actually Pretty Simple…
+How to Get a Michigan Medical Marijuana Card

-To get an MMJ card in Michigan, individuals must first go to the official MRA website and create an online account.
+To get a Michigan MMJ card, individuals must first go to the official MRA website and create an online account.
 After opening the link, click on the button that says ‘New Users: Register for an Account.’

 After you’ve gone to the link above and created your online user account, you’ll need to proceed with the following steps.